qossmic/deptrac-src/docs/extending_deptrac.md

 them as template for your own and to know when the default ones are called to correctly schedule your own implementation between them.

-And do not forget to register your subscriber in the `deptrac.config.php` file:
+And do not forget to register your subscriber in the `deptrac.php` file:

 ```php
 return static function (DeptracConfig $config, ContainerConfigurator $containerConfigurator): void {